 The Joy of Music

 Young musicians highlighted in the DVD include those from Trinity Lutheran Church, Houston, Texas.
 Not so long ago, that congregation's adult choir had dwindled to eight (on a good Sunday) in a congregation of some 1,600.

 Former music director, Mary Mountford revitalized music at Trinity, building the adult choir to about 60 and starting a popular children's program.
 It continues to stay strong today.
-"It takes work, and you have to make it fun," said Mountford, who was a former Commission on Worship member and helped develop the DVD.
+"It takes work, and you have to make it fun," said Montford, who was a former Commission on Worship member and helped develop the DVD.

-With encouragement from Trinity's Pastor Michael Dorn, Mountford began a conservatory at the church to offer piano and guitar lessons.
+With encouragement from Trinity's Pastor Michael Dorn, Montford began a conservatory at the church to offer piano and guitar lessons.
 She launched the school's Trinity Singers, building participation through fun incentives-opportunities to perform with live animals at the Christmas Eve pageant and earn recognition at an awards banquet for veteran singers.